Bobronium/copium/README.md

 - [x] passes all tests on free-threaded Python builds
 - [x] has tests for refcounts/recursion/threading edge cases

-This is the first release.

-If you're interested in using this, simply install it and run tests with `COPIUM_PATCH_DEEPCOPY=1`.
+If you're interested in using this, simply add it to your project and run tests with `COPIUM_PATCH_DEEPCOPY=1`.

 If it fails — open an issue with detailed bugreport.